SyedAnasImran/Toxicity-Analysis-of-Social-Media-Texts-Using-Deep-Learning-Models/README.md

 # Toxicity-Analysis-of-Social-Media-Texts-Using-Deep-Learning-Models
-This project focuses on detecting fake news using deep learning techniques.
-It compares traditional LSTM-based models with a Transformer-based model (DistilBERT) from Hugging Face for binary text classification.
+This project uses  LSTMs and Transformer-based models from Hugging Face to Detect and Analyze Offensive Speech in SOcial media texts.
+Fine-tuned pre-trained models on the Hate Speech Detection curated dataset from Kaggle.

 Project Files
 dlp_project LSTM.ipynb: Implements LSTM, Bidirectional LSTM, and LSTM with Dropout.